KILTprotocol/demo-mobile-wallet/README.md

 ### Prerequisites

-- 🔺IMPORTANT: Follow the "Installing dependencies" step at https://facebook.github.io/react-native/docs/getting-started > tab **react-native-cli quickstart**.
+- 🔺IMPORTANT: follow the "Installing dependencies" step at https://facebook.github.io/react-native/docs/getting-started > tab **react-native-cli quickstart**.
 - `brew install cocoapods` (and maybe `brew reinstall cocoapods` if any issue there with your rb path)
 - Clone this repo
 - In the root folder, run `yarn install` or `yarn` (please do use **yarn**)